How to Use Fretboard Tones Maps

-Unlike other instruments, the guitar can be explored with a strong visual approach: the fretboard is a grid on which one can draw geometries that will give life to all kinds of sound.
+Unlike other instruments, the guitar offers a strong visual approach: the fretboard is a grid on which you can draw patterns that bring different sounds to life.

-In fact, guitarists talk about shapes instead of chords, or boxes instead of scales, often.
+In fact, guitarists often refer to shapes instead of chords or boxes instead of scales.

-We can shift a pattern up or down the neck, without knowing the name of the notes we are playing, and still, sound good.
+We can shift a pattern up or down the neck without even knowing the names of the notes we are playing, and it will still sound good.

-This classic approach is certainly helpful and makes things easier, but has some drawbacks.
+This classic approach is certainly helpful and simplifies things, but it has some drawbacks.

-If you rely only on scales boxes and fixed shapes, soon or later you'll find yourself playing the same things again and again, trapped in those shapes, and eventually, you'll experiment boredom!
+If you rely only on scale boxes and fixed shapes, sooner or later you'll find yourself playing the same things repeatedly, trapped in those shapes, and eventually, you'll experience boredom.

-In this tutorial, I want to introduce a tool that I've found very useful to break fixed patterns and gain freedom on the instrument: the fretboard tones maps.
+In this tutorial, I want to introduce a tool that I've found very useful for breaking fixed patterns and gaining freedom on the instrument: fretboard tones maps.

 C major 7 chord guitar fretboard map

-They are so helpful that I've put 44 of them (one for each chord type) in my complete ebook "Chords Domination".
+They are so helpful that I've included 44 of them (one for each chord type) in my complete ebook "Chords Domination".

 The logic behind these fretboard maps is really simple.

-We simply draw all the tones in a chord across the entire fretboard.
+We simply map all the tones of a chord across the entire fretboard.

-We know that a major chord is created by stacking the root (1), the third (3) and the fifth (5).
+We know that a major chord is built by stacking the root (1), the third (3), and the fifth (5).

-In the key of C, we have C, than we count 3 to get to the E, and again we count 5 from C and we get G. C E G.
+In the key of C, we have C, then we count 3 to reach E, and then we count 5 from C to get G: C, E, G.

-Now we draw all the C, E, and G we find on the fretboard.
+Now, we map all the C, E, and G notes on the fretboard.

-As previously said, on the guitar we can shift patterns along the neck, so instead of showing specific note names we show the name of the intervals: 1, 3 and 5.
+As mentioned earlier, on the guitar, we can shift patterns along the neck.
+So instead of showing specific note names, we show the interval names: 1, 3, and 5.

 C major chord guitar fretboard map